mihai-stancu/doctrine-types-extra/README.md

 **N.B.: !!!
 MySQl's short UUIDs are not standard UUIDs and they are not guaranteed to be unique across (...more than 256...) servers.**

+Sets and enums are not supported in Doctrine2 by default but they can be treated as strings in most scenarios.

+* SET: `set` is a naive implementation of MySQL's `set` data type represented in PHP as an array of strings.
+The type only supports generating create statements and implode / explode converters. `SetType` extends `SimpleArrayType`.

 ------------------------------------------------------------------------------

 Usage